oscarlevin/discrete-book/README.md

 `git clone https://github.com/oscarlevin/discrete-book.git`

+If you had previously done either of the steps above, you will likely want to get the most recent versions of these repositories.
+(From their directories, type `git pull`.)

 Then change to the `discrete-book` folder:

 `cd discrete-book`

 ### Compiling

 If everything has been set up properly above, you can now execute the following commands to build the book.
-First, no matter what output format you are looking for, you will need to enter the following.
+First, no matter what output format you are looking for, you will need to enter the following to extract the WeBWorK problems and create a `webwork-representations.ptx` file:

 `make ww-extraction`

-`make ww-merge`

 Then, to create a LaTeX file and PDF, you can enter: